 47 of 49 found this interesting Interesting? |

 Among Durant's henchmen Skip Dan Hicks, the one with a machine gun hidden inside a wooden leg, is the only one who survives.
 His fate remains unknown, though there is a deleted scene where Darkman kills him with his own prosthetic leg.

-Around the time of the film's release, Universal Studios donated five thousand dollars to Strack Middle School in Klein, Texas, as part of their unique promotional strategy (the school shares the name with Darkman's main villain).
+Around the time of the film's release, Universal Studios donated $5,000 to Strack Middle School in Klein, Texas, as part of their unique promotional strategy (the school shares the name with Darkman's main villain).